Keruspe/GPaste/README.md

 * show history
 * pop the item from the history
 * sync primary selection with clipboard
-* sync lcipboard with primary selection
+* sync clipboard with primary selection

 A simple CLI interface is provided: `gpaste`, with two subcommands: `gpaste settings` which makes the preferences utility pop, and `gpaste-applet` which starts the legacy applet in your notification area.